swati28624/Write-Speak/README.md

   Campus Name
   Writing Level and its screenshot
   Speaking Level and its screenshot
-# Data Storage: Upon submission, the data is stored in a Google Sheet for easy tracking and management.
+  **Data Storage**: Upon submission, the data is stored in a Google Sheet for easy tracking and management.
 Access the Google Sheet here(https://docs.google.com/spreadsheets/d/1aGLZLG6FR7T_phIORmeeWgDBeZP4lezbHi83B582Pro/edit?usp=sharing).

 # Getting Started with Create React App